jacobslusser/ScintillaNET/README.md

 The last thing we need to do to provide syntax highlighting is to inform the lexer what the language keywords and identifiers are.
 Since languages can often add keywords year after year, or because a lexer may sometimes be used for more than one language, it makes sense to make the keyword list configurable.

-Since each Scintilla lexer is like a program until itself the number of keyword sets and the definition of each one varies from lexer to lexer.
+Since each Scintilla lexer is like a program until itself the number of keyword sets and the definition of each one vary from lexer to lexer.
 To determine what keyword sets a lexer supports you can call the `DescribeKeywordSets` method.
 This prints a human readable explanation of how many sets the current `Lexer` supports and what each means:

 ```cs
 scintilla.Lexer = Lexer.Cpp;